googleapis/googleapis.github.io/examples/rpc/rust/README.md

 - Build and install `protoc-gen-rust` by running `cargo install protobuf` at the command line.

-- Run the [RUNME](RUNME) script to generate Protocol Buffer support code.
+- Run the [SETUP.sh](SETUP.sh) script to generate Protocol Buffer support code.

 - Run `cargo run` to build and run the sample.